prayer

 The Our Father is the prayer Jesus himself gave his disciples.
 It teaches us what to ask for, what to desire, and how to stand before God as children.

 If you only know one Christian prayer, this is the one to learn slowly.
+Its petitions move from God’s glory to the needs, sins, struggles, and hope of God’s people.

 Open hands beneath heavenly light for the prayer Jesus taught.